AccelByte/session-dsm-grpc-plugin-csharp/README.md

 ## Next Step

-Proceed to modify this project template and implement your own custom functions.
+Proceed to create your own `Extend Override` app for `session dsm grpc plugin server` by modifying this project.
+See [here](https://docs.accelbyte.io/gaming-services/services/extend/override-ags-feature/session-function/) for more details.